ankitgsa/sudoku/README.md

 	tsc main.ts
 	tsc SolveSudoku.ts
-This will generate main.js & SolveSudoku for you automatically
+This will generate main.js & SolveSudoku.js for you automatically

 # Run Code